 - maintenance history, including the type, age and condition of any anti-fouling coating, installation and operation of anti-fouling systems and dry-docking/slipping and hull cleaning practices.

 Implementing practices to control and manage biofouling can greatly assist in reducing the risk of the transfer of invasive aquatic species.

 Additional benefits from managing biofouling

 Such management practices can also improve a ship's hydrodynamic performance, as hull fouling leads to significant increases in ship resistance, which in turn has a severe impact both on fuel costs and on emissions of air pollutants and greenhouse gases.
 Therefore, biofouling management can be an effective tool in enhancing energy efficiency and reducing air emissions from ships.
-This has been recognized by the IMO and is reflected in the Guidance for the development of a ship energy efficiency management plan (SEEMP) (MEPC.1/Circ.683).
+This has been recognized by the IMO and is reflected in the 2016 Guidelines for the development of a Ship Energy Efficiency Management Plan (SEEMP) (resolution MEPC.282(70)).